 In today's age of Big Data, new roles like “Chief Business Intelligence Officer” and “Data Evangelist” are emerging every day.
 The market for AI-powered Business Intelligence or analytics tools is also increasingly competitive, with some of the largest data companies like Salesforce rolling-out their own game-changing analytics solution, Einstein.

 In fact, the highest-performing companies like Google and Amazon all share a metrics-driven culture where they leverage data to make key business decisions.
-This helps them quickly and efficiently identify areas for improvement, and with the right data and documentation at hand, they’re able to investigate implications and make changes quickly to
+This helps them quickly and efficiently identify areas for improvement, and with the right data and documentation at hand, they're able to investigate implications and make changes quickly to their CRM.
+This is where a Salesforce data dictionary comes in.

 A Salesforce data dictionary is a central source of knowledge for the organization that describes data: its meaning, relationships to other data, business usage, and format.
 This tool helps everyone from management, admins, analysts, and developers to understand and use Salesforce data fields.